U.S. flag

 • Intellectual disability

-• In children younger than age three years: retrognathia, large and fleshy ears, and a "stuck on" appearance to the chin associated with a horizontal skin crease and sometimes a central dimple
+• In children younger than age three years: retrognathia, large, fleshy ears, and a "stuck on" appearance of the chin associated with a horizontal skin crease and sometimes a central dimple

-Note: The characteristic facial appearance (which is most distinctive at a younger age) evolves over time; therefore, review of younger-childhood photographs may help the clinician reach a clinical diagnosis.
+The characteristic facial appearance (which is most distinctive at a younger age) evolves over time; therefore, review of younger childhood photographs may help the clinician reach a clinical diagnosis.

 • Poor coordination